The International Society of Nephrology

 - To create sustainable momentum in supporting research in the effect of hydration and kidney health

-Applicants will spend up to 12 months working at the Kidney Clinical Research Unit in London, Ontario (Canada).
-They will gain new skills in clinical research, statistical analysis and begin work on research projects related to hydration for kidney health.
-In the second year, they will complete their research project and build an infrastructure to support for further research in hydration.
-The research will then be presented at the World Congress of Nephrology and a paper will be submitted to a peer-reviewed journal.
+Applicants spent up to 12 months working at the Kidney Clinical Research Unit in London, Ontario (Canada).
+They gained new skills in clinical research, statistical analysis and began work on research projects related to hydration for kidney health.
+In the second year, they completed their research project and built an infrastructure to support for further research in hydration.
+The research was then presented at the World Congress of Nephrology and a paper was submitted to a peer-reviewed journal.

-Grants will be funded to researchers with expertise in and access to:
+Grants were funded to researchers with expertise in and access to:

 - Reliable and valid data in an existing data base